 Therefore, home teams are usually a great fit for software product companies and startups.
 In most cases, ventures working on their own product prefer having employees committed to a single project.
 It’s true if you develop, for instance, an e-commerce or trading platform that must be as safe as a house.
 Since it’s your core task, you might feel better about controlling the development process and making instant changes.

-IT Outstaffing and Outsourcing Environment in Ukraine
+IT Outstaffing and Outsourcing Environment in Eastern Europe

-Big pool of IT talents
+Large pool of IT talents

 Can Outsourcing or Outstaffing Replace In-house Employees?